Variation of constants formulae for forward and backward stochastic Volterra integral equations: Introduction

 For linear Type-I BSVIEs, Hu and {\O}ksendal~\cite{HuOk19}, Wang, Yong and Zhang~\cite{WaYoZh20}, Ren, Coulibaly and Aman~\cite{ReCoAm21} and the author \cite{Ha21+} obtained explicit formulae of the solutions in different settings.
 However, due to the difficulty of the appearance of the term $Z(s,t)$ in the driver, explicit solutions of linear Type-II BSVIEs have not been obtained in the literature, except for some concrete examples.
 In the latter half of this paper, we focus on linear Type-II BSVIEs.
 We provide a variation of constants formula for a general class of linear Type-II BSVIEs and give explicit expressions of the adapted M-solutions.
 For this purpose, we introduce new notions of the products which we call the backward $\star$-product and the backward $\ast$-product for adapted processes (see \cref{bstar_defi_bstarprod} and \cref{bast_defi_bastprod}).
 Then, regarding a generalized class of linear Type-II BSVIEs as a simple algebraic equation including (iterated) martingale representation operations, we obtain the variation of constants formula (see \cref{bVCF_theo_VCF}).
 Furthermore, we provide a duality principle between linear SVIEs and linear Type-II BSVIEs with infinitely many iterated stochastic integrals, which extends the result of Yong~\cite{Yo08} to a more general framework (see \cref{bVCF_theo_duality}).

-The variation of constants formulae and the duality principle for forward and backward SVIEs serve as basis for the study of stochastic control problems of SVIEs.
+The established variation of constants formulae and the duality principle in this paper are natural extensions of the counterparts of deterministic Volterra integral equations (see \cite{GrLoSt90}) to the stochastic one.
+Our results have potential applications to many qualitative theories such as the linear perturbation theory, the invariant manifold theory, and the linear-quadratic optimal control theory for SVIEs.
+We leave these applications as the future research.